 Pending orders, such as stops and limits, can be executed End of Day (EOD) or Good 'til Cancelled.

-EOD orders automatically expire at 5pm New York time on the same day the order was entered.
+EOD orders automatically expire at 5 PM ET on the same day the order was entered.

 Why was my position closed?

 You are responsible for monitoring your account and maintaining 100% of required margin at all times to support your open positions.

 If at any point the equity available drops below 100% of the required margin, you will be subject to liquidation of the position incurring the largest loss.
 Liquidation of other open positions will continue until sufficient margin is restored on the account.

 If you are still unsure why your position was closed, please contact us.

 See more details on our Liquidation policy here.

 The smallest available trade size is 1,000 units for currencies.